renenw/my_humble_home/README.md

 As such, I add the Telegraf DNS Plugin, and told it to start tracking both 8.8.8.8, and my ISP's DNS service.

+## Speed

+Enabled the Telegraf Internet Speed plugin.

 ### Post Script

-Unsuprisingly, the local DNS beats 8.8.8.8 (which is, I believe, about 1000 miles away in Johannesburg).
+Unsuprisingly, the local DNS (comprehensively!) beats 8.8.8.8 (which is, I believe, about 1000 miles away in Johannesburg).

 ## After Install